-This 99-acre park is located on the northwest shore of Lake Kegonsa at the inlet of the Yahara River.
-This site offers an exceptional boat launch with a protected launching area, launch piers, restrooms, fish cleaning facility, an accessible fishing pier, and a parking area.
-A picnic area along the lakeshore provides a pleasant area for family outings and shoreline fishing with fully accessible fishing piers.
-A canoe launch is also available on the Yahara River.
+This 15-acre park is located on the northwest shore of Lake Kegonsa at the inlet of the Yahara River.
+This site offers an exceptional boat launch with restrooms, a fish cleaning facility and trailer parking.
+A separate, newly renovated canoe/kayak launch offers an accessible floating pier and ramp for launching small paddle crafts via hand-carts.
+A picnic area along the lakeshore riverwalk provides a pleasant area for family outings, and includes options for shoreline fishing with floating fishing piers and an accessible fishing and viewing platform.

 Fish Camp Launch - Carp Seining in the Yahara Lakes